rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 3. cd to your `~/.ssh/` directory.
 List the files in the directory.

-4. What is the “ssh-keygen” command to view the fingerprint of your keys?
+4. What is the `ssh-keygen` command to view the fingerprint of your keys?

 5. Use the cat command to view the contents of your public-key file (i.e. `~/.ssh/id_dsa.pub`).